pam_krb5(7) 맨 페이지 - 윈디하나의 솔라나라

 PAM_SUCCESS Successfully modified the Kerberos credential cache.

-The following error codes are returned for pam_sm_acct_mgmt():
+The following values are returned for pam_sm_acct_mgmt():

 PAM_AUTH_ERR Authentication failure.